 At Little Goose Dam, off-season surface spill will occur with the spillway weir in “high crest” (approximately 7 kcfs spill).

-In 2022, surface spill in the fall will begin September 1 (instead of October 1) to comply with the Agreement for short-term operations of the Columbia River System.
-As such, in 2022, surface spill for adult steelhead at the lower Snake River projects will occur March 1 – 30 and September 1 – November 15..
+In 2023, surface spill in the spring will continue until the start of spring spill for juvenile fish on April 3 to comply with the Agreement for short-term operations of the Columbia River System.
+As such, in 2023, spring surface spill for adult steelhead at the lower Snake River projects will occur March 1 through April 2. ..

 Involuntary spill is the result of river flow above powerhouse capacity, insufficient load (lack of load), turbine unit outages (forced or scheduled), or failure of a key component of the juvenile fish passage facility which forces spill to provide juvenile fish passage.